 6. Hunt Club

 Hunt Club is a well-established suburb in the south end of Ottawa, near the airport.
-One of the advantages of this neighbourhood is its diversity, with residents from a mix of ethnic backgrounds, with dwellings ranging from co-ops that offer rent-to-income housing (which have their own community centres and recreational facilities) to single-family luxury homes.
+One of the advantages of this neighbourhood is its diversity, with residents from a mix of ethnic backgrounds, with dwellings ranging from co-ops that offer rent-to-income housing (which have their own community centres and recreational facilities) to single-family luxury homes for rent.

 Centrepointe is a neighbourhood in the west end of Ottawa, within the former city of Nepean.
 This kid-friendly community has one of the largest parks in the city, baseball diamonds, soccer fields, basketball courts, a skateboard park, and a popular splash pad.
 In the winter Centrepointe Park boasts an outdoor skating rink.